 Register your son by completing the Year 9 online registration form.

-- Upload a copy of the ID page of his passport.
+You will also be required to upload a copy of the ID page of your son’s passport.